Updated following the 2023/1 sitting.

-Similar to the September 2022 sitting, candidates were surprised by the breadth of topics covered within the exam and the RCS has certainly looked to shake things up since they cancelled the exam back in January last year.
-Histopathology, as an example, was flagged as an area that was unexpectedly over-represented.
+Similar to recent sittings, candidates were surprised by the breadth of topics covered within the exam and the RCS has certainly looked to shake things up since they cancelled the exam back in January last year.
+No particular area or specialty was overrepresented this diet, though Histology posed a challenge to many.

 The decision to insert the MSRA exam into the Core Surgical Training (CST) pathway, prior to MRCS Part A, has not been well received by candidates who feel the exam is too GP-focused and has little relevance to surgical training.